danielpenno/danielpenno/README.md

 ## 👋 Hi there, welcome to my GitHub! 🚀

 > 🖖🏾 I am Daniel, I am 27 years old.
-Currently, I am studying Postgraduate in Network Administration (2023) at Faculdade Focus.
+Currently, attending to Specialization in Network Administration (2023) at Faculdade Focus.
 I also have a technologist degree in DevOps (2021-2023) at UNOPAR, and have a Technical Course in IT (2009-2012), at Instituto Federal de Educação, Ciência e Tecnologia do Tocantins.
 >
 > 🆙 As a professional, I have accumulated extensive experience in server support, with about 9 years of experience in this area.
 I have expertise in Linux and Windows system environments, in addition to having worked with networks and firewalls in local environments.
 I have solid knowledge of the DevOps culture and the tools most requested by the market.
 >